strapi/documentation/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 ![Administrator roles interface](../assets/users-permissions/administrator_roles.png)

+The *Roles* part of the *Administration panel* settings category displays all created roles for the administrators of your Strapi application.

+From this interface, it is possible to:

+- create a new administrator role (see [Creating a new role](#creating-a-new-role)),
+- delete an administrator role (see [Deleting a role](#deleting-a-role)),
+- or access information regarding an administrator role, and edit it (see [Editing a role](#editing-a-role)).

 By default, 3 administrator roles are defined for any Strapi application:

 - Author: to be able to create, manage and publish their own content.